ePages-de/restdocs-api-spec/README.md

 We can use [redoc](https://github.com/Rebilly/ReDoc) to generate an HTML API reference from our OpenAPI specification.

-The [redoc-cli](https://www.npmjs.com/package/redoc-cli) can be used to serve this API reference
+The [redoc-cli](https://www.npmjs.com/package/redoc-cli) can be used to just bundle or bundle & serve this API reference:
 ```
+# Install redoc-cli
 npm install -g redoc-cli

+# Just bundle into zero-dependency HTML-file
+redoc-cli bundle build/api-spec/openapi.json

+# Bundle and serve
 redoc-cli serve build/api-spec/openapi.json
 ```